xenitane/xenitane/README.md

 # xenitane

-> Organized clutter, Bundle of thoughts
+> Organized clutter, Bundle of thoughts<br>
 > Sorcerer of numbers, Wizard of code

 ## 💫 About Me

 Hi, internet stranger, xenitane here.

-I like maths, solving problems, programming/coding and building systems/solutions for fun that sometime make someone smile.
+I like maths, solving problems, programming/coding to make stuff that sometime make someone smile.

-I love to collaborate to build new things, learn, contribute, and develop new skills.
+I love to collaborate to develop new skills and things and also contribute.

 Enthusiast for all things hardware, embedded, low-level, web.